 You will need also to get a cheap cooking pan.

-Or buy a fry pan and small saucepan or billy, but then you have to cary more stuff.
+Or buy a frying pan and small saucepan or billy, but then you have to carry more stuff.

-Again we will only buy this when we get there as usually cheap enough at the market, or you find you can borrow one.
+Again we will only buy this when we get there as it is usually cheap enough at the market, or you might even borrow one.

 So that means we can make a lot for dinner.

 Buy local rice and veggies – I use a bit of white wine in mine.

 Boil up some pasta, and add whatever you have in the tomato or veggie line once drained.

 Try to get yourself some cheese, but not always available in remote areas.